LangbaseInc/langui/README.md

 </p>
 <hr/>

-LangUI is an Open Source Tailwind library with free components tailored for your AI and GPT projects.
+[LangUI](https://www.LangUI.dev) is an Open Source Tailwind library with free components tailored for your AI and GPT projects.
 It offers a collection of beautiful, ready-to-use components to enhance the user interface of your AI applications, allowing you to focus on building the next best project while leaving the UI to LangUI.

+⭐️ LangUI is Open Source and its components are completely free.
+Please star it to show your support!

 ## Documentation